Our #1 Recommended Adjustable Base

 Convenient and customizable

-If you habitually watch TV before bed or read something into the night, you will only have to elevate your body by pushing a button.
+If you habitually watch TV before bed or read something into the night, you will only have to improve your body by pushing a button.
 Your bedtime activities become much more convenient.

 What thickness mattress works best with adjustable bases?